andrewle12/SYHO-Musicmatch/README.md

 ## Description

 An app where users can search for their favorite songs and have the music video and lyrics side-by-side.
+The top result from Youtube will be returned as the music video.
+Users can cycle through to the next top result by clicking the small arrow button underneath the video.
+The lyrics are gathered through the MusicMatch API.

 ## Technologies